-4.3.16 Load Tip Over Centre Battens
+4.3.17 SST only - Load Tip Over-Centre Battens

 Insert the last mainsail battens.
 The acetyl roller unit should be located on the webbing and use the lever to close the hinge.
 Ensure fingers are clear of lever to avoid injury.